shotplane/.github/profile/README.md

 3. **💸 Payments:** Telegram Star
 4. **🔄 Token Transfers:** Players can transfer tokens to each other through smart contracts.

-## 📝 Smart Contracts

-Smart contracts in ShotPlane ensure that payment transactions and token transfers are conducted securely and transparently.
-These contracts are deployed on the TON network and Polygon network are thoroughly tested for security.

 ## 🤝 Contributions

 We welcome contributions from the community.
 If you have ideas or want to report bugs, please open an issue or submit a pull request on GitHub.